madskjeldgaard/Cookiejuce/README.md

 cookiecutter https://github.com/madskjeldgaard/Cookiejuce
 ```

-You will be asked a series of questions about your project:
+You will be asked a series of questions about your project.
+The answers are used to set the right variables in CMake and add the right code to your plugin's C++ files to make it as fast and easy as possible to get started.

+The questions are:

 - Project name
 - Company name
 - Plugin manufacturer code – this is auto generated from previous answers but you can overwrite it